 Domaine des Planards – snooc sessions

 A 🛷 baptême session will introduce you to the basics of the snooc dh, and you can rent out the gear (for both snooc dh and snooc touring at ❄ Les Planards.
-You can also privatise the remontées mécaniques for a corporate function (when Covid is no longer ruling our world!).
+You also have the option to privatise the remontées mécaniques for a corporate function.

 The ❄ Domaine des Planards is an ideal spot to learn the rudiments of the snooc, as this small ski station is located near the centre of Chamonix, is accessible by bus and train, and has a large car park too!

 There are beginner slopes and téléskis, and then the four-seater chairlift takes you up to an altitude of 1249m, the start of a long blue run.
 There are several snow cannons in place, to ensure good snow cover all season!